First Hundred Years' War: English resurgence

-On 6 December 1216 Louis took Hertford Castle but allowed the defending knights to leave with their horses and weapons.
-He then took Berkhamsted Castle in late December, which again allowed the royal garrison to withdraw honourably with their horses and weapons.
-In early 1217, the prince decided to return to France for reinforcements.
-He had to fight his way to the south coast through William of Cassingham's loyalist resistance in Kent and Sussex, losing part of his force in an ambush at Lewes, with the remainder pursued to Winchelsea and were saved from starvation only by the arrival of a French fleet.
-Upon his return to England, his forces were decisively routed by William Marshal's troops at the Battle of Lincoln.
-The French attempted to send reinforcements and supplies across the English Channel, but were obliterated in another decisive battle in the Battle of Sandwich.
+Upon his return to England, Louis' forces were decisively routed by William Marshal's troops at the Battle of Lincoln.
+The French attempted to send more reinforcements and supplies across the English Channel, but were obliterated in another decisive battle in the Battle of Sandwich.
 Louis agreed to negotiate peace in June and renounced his claims to the throne of England by the Treaty of Lambeth on 11 September 1217, while getting in return a large sum of money and reconciliation with the Church.